OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/external-idps/apps.md

 ---
-summary: Modify the end-user login and logout flows for each app to use an external identity provider.
+summary: Learn how to integrate external identity providers into your applications using OutSystems Developer Cloud (ODC) by modifying login and logout flows.
 tags:
 helpids: 30500
 locale: en-us